Upgrading NeoVim Config with Kickstart.nvim

 • I used init.vim before.
 In comparison, using Vim API through Lua felt cleaner.

 • I had to learn Lua separately, but it wasn’t a big deal.
-All programming languages are the same with few differences here and there.
-Also, basic understanding is enough to get things done since I won’t be writing config from scratch.
+All programming languages are the same with few differences.
+A basic understanding is enough to get things done.

 • Automatic Plugin Manager Installation

 • If you don’t have a plugin manager, it downloads lazy.nvim for you automatically.
-Previously, I had to configure plugin-manager separately from install-script.
-This simplified my install script a bit.
+Before, I had to configure plugin-manager separately from install-script.
+This simplified my install script.

-• I used fzf.vim before.
-I found Telescope to be much more aesthetic.
+• Telescope for Fuzzy Finding: I used fzf.vim before.
+Telescope is much more aesthetic.

 • Pre-configured LSP with Mason support

 • Ok, I haven’t figured this out completely yet.
 I have a vague sense of how LSP works.
-I used YouCompleteMe previously to get autocompletion for C/C++, but Java/Kotlin never worked properly.
+I used YouCompleteMe before to get autocompletion for C/C++, but Java/Kotlin never worked properly.

-• I am hoping to master this one this time.
+• I am hoping to master it this time.
 I will write up a new post if I manage to get this working.
 For now, I am keeping the basic settings Kickstart has provided.

 • If you need to install any additional package for LSP, the Mason plugin takes care of it.
 Again, I have no clue how this works yet.